elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **Problems that were solved:**
 - Resolving the problem of detecting multi line between `text` tag in Razor syntax code blocks
 - Solving the problem of ignoring cache parameters
+- Solving the problem of additional `default` code in the `switch case` code for load Controllers
 - A series of other minor corrections

-- Solving the problem of additional `default` code in the `switch case` code for load Controllers
+## Version 3.4

+**New features:**
+- Structure improvements for faster execution and increased performance

+**Problems that were solved:**
+- Fixed issue of not allocating controller attributes